Importing your previous logbooks

 FAQ

 Q: Can I still import my previous logbook?
 A: Yes!
-You can import it through a one-time payment if your file is from one of our supported formats.
-If your file is more customized, it can be imported through our PRO support service.
+You can import it through a one-time payment or by subscribing to our PRO support if your file is in one of the supported formats.
+Custom imports are temporarily suspended.

 Q: What if I don’t want to import every flight individually?
 A: You can simply enter your total previous flight experience directly in the app using the Previous Experience function.
 It’s a quick and easy alternative.